mozilla/open-innovation-curriculum/personal-leadership/content.md

 In this case the thinking people will have answers or questions that seem a bit more technical and less caring (e.g. ensure that security is notified, prepare a letter explaining that he is being fired, get his keys, etc.).
 The feeling people will likely have warmer answers or questions, and may look for a way to avoid conflict (e.g. does he have kids, how will his family react, is there another job in the company that we may be able to find for him, etc.).

-**One thing that is very important** to point out here is that thinking people may sometimes appear more self-centered, or less caring about people.
+> <i class="fa fa-magic"></i>  One thing important to point out here, is that thinking people may sometimes appear more self-centered, or less caring about people.
 This is not necessarily the case – they may just show their caring for people in a different way, and one that is less personal.

 ### Judging & Prospecting (J/P)
 #### <i class="fa fa-file"></i> Slide: Judging & Prospecting